 A parallel system for a newsletter is basically another way of saying develop a system for generating leads.
 For me, it means creating a note on a form that says I can import your email address into my Substack newsletter after you sign up to write for my publication.

 This is a parallel system because I need to gather emails for new writers who want to write for my Medium publication anyway.
 I’m just adding a note saying that those emails will be added to my Substack newsletter.
+Between Substack and Medium, I’ve generated thousands of new subscribers.

 By doing this, I’m able to generate a nice chunk of subscribers because they are opting into my newsletter by wanting to write for my online publication, which is my parallel system in this case.